Bob Waldmire: U.S. Route 66

-Route 66 Nostalgia – Waldmire detailed his nostalgia for Route 66 and expressed his appreciation for old items from the past that have not yet been destroyed or painted over.
+Waldmire detailed his nostalgia for Route 66 and expressed his appreciation for old items from the past that have not yet been destroyed or painted over.
 He self-identified as a preservationist and environmentalist who had a hard time comprehending modern progress.
 He would elaborate on this note by explaining his interest for preserving locations, species, and nature itself.
 Progress to him did not include developing and bulldozing over areas that have a rich history.